Dissolution of the Ottoman Empire: New Parliament

-1908 Ottoman general election was preceded by political campaigns.
+The 1908 Ottoman general election was preceded by political campaigns.
 In the summer of 1908, a variety of political proposals were put forward by the CUP.
 The CUP stated in its election manifesto that it sought to modernize the state by reforming finance and education, promoting public works and agriculture, and the principles of equality and justice.
 Regarding nationalism, (Armenian, Kurd, Turkic..) the CUP identified the Turks as the "dominant nation" around which the empire should be organized, not unlike the position of Germans in Austria-Hungary.
 According to Reynolds, only a small minority in the Empire occupied themselves with Pan-Turkism, at least in 1908.

 The election was held in October and November 1908.
 CUP-sponsored candidates were opposed by the Liberals.
 The latter became a centre for those opposing the CUP.
-Sabaheddin Bey, who returned from his long exile, believed that in non-homogeneous provinces a decentralized government was best.
+Mehmed Sabahaddin, who returned from his long exile, believed that in non-homogeneous provinces a decentralized government was best.
 The Liberals were poorly organized in the provinces, and failed to convince minority candidates to contest the election under the Liberty Party banner; it also failed to tap into the continuing support for the old regime in less developed areas.

 During September 1908, the important Hejaz Railway opened, construction of which had started in 1900.
 Ottoman rule was firmly re-established in Hejaz and Yemen with the railroad from Damascus to Medina.
 Historically, Arabia's interior was mostly controlled by playing one tribal group off against another.
-As the railroad finished, opposing Wahhabi Islamic fundamentalists reasserted themselves under the political leadership of Abdul al-Aziz Ibn Saud.
+As the railroad finished, opposing Wahhabi Islamic fundamentalists reasserted themselves under the political leadership of Abd al-Aziz ibn Saud.